 Whether you need to neatly edge around your garden beds or dig a trench to lay down some wiring, you can depend on this Black+Decker to get the job done for you.
 With a 12amp high-torque motor and 7.5” blade, you do not have to worry about tough weeds and grass, this edger will clean it up in no time.

 One of the best features of this edger is its simplicity.
 It comes with easy, tool-free assembly and Black+Decker’s exclusive pull up edge guide which quickly switches this 2-in-1 tool from an edger to a trencher.
 It is lightweight and has one front wheel and two rear wheels for easy maneuvering.

 This edger has three depth settings, so you can choose the depth you need to give your yard the look you want.
-It also comes with built-in cord retention to protect you from cord mishaps and a solid blade guard to keep you safe from flying debris.Check Price on Amazon
+It also comes with built-in cord retention to protect you from cord mishaps and a solid blade guard to keep you safe from flying debris.Learn More and Buy Now at Amazon

 If you do not have a lot of edging to do and do not want to buy a tool that is strictly dedicated to edging, perhaps you should choose a multi-use tool like this Greenworks combination trimmer and edger.
 With this tool, you can do all your trimming and edging too.

 Many people choose to do their edging with their trimmer, but this can be challenging due to odd angles.
 With this trimmer, the head pivots, giving you four different trimming angles.
 These different angles give you the ability to trim even the most difficult edges with ease.

 If you want those deep ridges along your sidewalks and driveway, this may not be the one for you, but if you just want to trim up the edges for a more natural clean look, then give this model a try.
 It is lightweight, 9.26lb, and easy to maneuver.
 The battery lasts for about 60 minutes on a single charge, which is the perfect amount of time for those smaller yard projects.